Islamic State claims Jakarta attack, targets Indonesia for first time

 "The Starbucks cafe windows are blown out.
 I see three dead people on the road.
 There has been a lull in the shooting but someone is on the roof of the building and police are aiming their guns at him," Reuters photographer Darren Whiteside said as the attack unfolded.

 Police responded in force within minutes.
-Black armored cars screeched to a halt in front of the Starbucks cafe and sniper teams were deployed around the neighborhood as helicopters buzzed overhead.
+Black armoured cars screeched to a halt in front of the Starbucks cafe and sniper teams were deployed around the neighbourhood as helicopters buzzed overhead.

 Jakarta police chief Tito Karnavian said one man entered the Starbucks cafe and blew himself up, wounding several inside.